Gunjanraj321/Mailbox-Stream_vercel/README.md

 Mailbox Stream is a web application that provides a user-friendly interface for managing emails.
 It includes features such as composing, reading, and deleting emails, as well as user authentication.
 Access MyWebPage Click(https://mailbox-stream-vercel-uvax.vercel.app/)

+Note:- mail will be send to only user registered this webpage..

 ## Table of Contents

 - [Features](#features)